Sebastiaan40/cyclops_paper/paper/draft.md

 an activation map is made.

-This activation map is shown in Figure (REF) and by visual inspecting the map, rotational activity can be identified around the mitral valve and the atrial roof.
+This activation map is shown in Figure (REF) and by visually inspecting the map, rotational activity can be identified around the mitral valve and the atrial roof.
 We do not consider visual inspection as an optimal solution as it is subject to human mistakes.
 Instead, it would much more preferable to have a tool